Subchapter A: ACADEMICS (932)

 (1) Purpose.
 The Current Issues and Events Contest focuses on basic knowledge of current state, national and world events/issues through the study of national and international online news sites and/or hard copy, daily newspapers, specialized periodicals, weekly news magazines, journals of political or social nature, and other periodicals that report, summarize or explain world events.

 (2) Format.
 The contest will consist of objective questions and an essay assessing knowledge of important domestic and international issues, events and personalities.

 (3) Essay.
 Contestants who fail to submit an essay shall be disqualified.
 A judge or judges will evaluate the essays of the eight contestants with the highest scores in the objective portion of the test.
 If a tie occurs for the eighth slot, then essays of all contestants tied for eighth will be judged.
-Each essay will be read and assigned a score based on a zero to 10 scale, with 10 being the highest score possible.
 The score will be added to the point total from the objective portion of the test, resulting in an overall score.

 - (b) ENTRIES.

 (1) Individual Competition.
 Each member high school may enter as many as six individuals in the district meet, which may be limited to a maximum of four individuals with district executive committee approval.